 What’s a bitter single girl to do?

 One particular day, while I was upset over yet another friend becoming “Facebook official”, I sat down and talked to God.
 Clenching my fists, I muttered through gritted teeth: Why, God?
+Why can’t I find a boyfriend?
 Why can’t I achieve a relationship like everyone else my age?
 It’s bad enough that I don’t have many friends.
 Now you’re going to let me look like a loser that no guy ever wanted to date?

 It was during that bitter rant that God opened my eyes to three truths that I realized I needed to deal with.